 The ZEN program is applicable only to nuclear units owned by FirstEnergy and the value of the ZENs are set in statute with an adjustment mechanism that almost guarantees costs continue to increase.
 While the bill seeks to minimize the impact by limiting the increase to customers to no more than five percent (5%), it also provides a mechanism to create a deferral for any charges above the five percent increase.
-When that deferral is created it hides the actual cost of the subsidy and creates another cost (likely yet another rider) that customers will have to pay, with interest creating a revenue stream for FirstEnergy or any subsequent purchaser of the assets.
+And, while some argue that only a 5% increase per month to a residential customer is a small price to pay, what about the struggling business owner who will be paying thousands for this subsidy, or the large manufacturer who will be paying millions?
+And, the deferral hides the actual cost of the subsidy and creates another cost (likely yet another rider) that customers will have to pay, with interest creating a revenue stream for FirstEnergy or any subsequent purchaser of the assets.